sindhu1422/BMI-Calculator/README.md

-# BMI-Calculator
+# BMI Calculator

-A simple BMI Calculator GUI built using Python and Tkinter.
+A simple BMI Calculator built using Python and Tkinter.

+## Features
+- Calculates BMI based on height and weight
+- Shows BMI category
+- User-friendly GUI

+## Technologies Used
+- Python
+- Tkinter

+## How to Run
+1. Download the project.
+2. Run:
+   python BMIcalculator.py